alewan/circuitanalysishelpers/README.md

 Delta_WyeCalculator - Perform delta-wye circuit conversion.<br>
 <br>
 Other Files:<br>
-Complex.cpp/Complex.h - Header and cpp file for a custom Complex class EquivalenceCalculator.c - A C version of the EquivalenceCalculator (only for RLC circuits)
+Complex.cpp/Complex.h - Header and cpp file for a custom Complex class<br>
+EquivalenceCalculator.c - A C version of the EquivalenceCalculator (only for RLC circuits)